-Layered modeling of design patterns has been proposed in [16].
+Layered modeling of design patterns has been proposed in [14].
 The three suggested layers comprise role models, type models and class models.
 The role model expresses a pattern in terms of abstract state and behavioral semantics, thus, capturing the spirit of a pattern without non-essential details.
 The type model adds domain-specific refinements.
 The class model represents a deployment of the type model in application-specific terms.
+Constraint information is also proposed.
+It is represented in terms of sets, upon which constraints applying to set members are specified.
+There are similarities to our approach in that we also use role models to describe the structure of cooperating objects.
 We roughly capture their role and type model in our role model and the class model in the implementation level.
 Thus, we do not explicitly refine role models into type models.
 However, we additionally have introduced the instantiation level, where all the application-specific information is kept.
+Their constraint information is represented in terms of sets, upon which constraints applying to set members are specified.
+We have chosen a less formal approach.
+Experiences will show whether this will suffice in practice.

-A framework design approach with role modeling has been introduced in [23].
+A framework design approach with role modeling has been introduced in [21].
 This design approach contains explicit description mechanisms not only for role models, role types and role constraints, but also for frameworks, layers, and class models.
 Additionally, it takes extension points, free role types, and built-on classes into consideration.
 Thus, it provides a more extensive means for design descriptions, especially for frameworks, than our design components.
 Primarily concentrating on compositional reuse, we model only reusable design aspects, but leave out framework and layer issues.
 Frameworks and layers are too specific and extensive to have their design reused as a whole, i.e., for the development of other frameworks or layers.
-Architecture description languages provide notations for the description of software system structures in terms of hierarchical configurations and interacting components.
-Aspects being modeled with such languages are components, connectors, roles, ports, bindings, and configurations.
-Examples of architecture description languages include Darwin, UniCon, Aesop, and Wright [3].
-We are able to include and model architectural knowledge to some extent.
-Experiences will have to show the usability of such architectural components.
-Such components will be less powerful than existing architecture description languages, but their compositional reusability is a definite advantage.